-CTED 2 STEP 4 STEP 5 STEP 1 the removal of economic benefits derived directly or indirectly from a contravention STEP 2 the determination of a figure which reflects the seriousness of the contravention an adjustment made to the Step 2 figure to take account of any aggravating and mitigating circumstances an upwards adjustment made to the Step 3 figure, where appropriate, to ensure that the penalty has an appropriate deterrent effect if applicable, a settlement discount will be applied.
-This discount does not apply to disgorgement of economic benefits derived directly or indirectly from a contravention
+STEP 1If applicable, a settlement derived directly or indirectly from a contraventionIf applicable, a settlement discount will be aggravating and mitigating circumstancesan adjustment made to the Step 2 figure to take account of any aggravating and mitigating circumstancesan upwards adjustment made to the Step 3 figure, where appropriate, to ensure that the penalty has an appropriate deterrent effectif applicable, a settlement discount will be applied.
+This discount does not apply to disgorgement of economic benefits derived directly or indirectly from a contravention STEP 3 STEP 4 Step 5 the removal of economic benefits derived directly or indirectly from a of a figure which reflects the seriousness of the an adjustment made to the Step 2 figure to take account of any aggravating and mitigating adjustment made to the Step 3 figure, where appropriate, to ensure that the penalty has an appropriate settlement discount will be applied.
+This discount does not apply to disgorgement of economic benefits derived directly or indirectly from a

-- 6-4-3 The DFSA recognises that a penalty must be proportionate to the contravention.
-These steps will apply in all cases, although the details of Steps 1 to 4 will differ for cases against firms (section 6-5), and cases against individuals (section 6-6). - 6-4-5 The lists of factors and circumstances in sections 6-5 and 6-6 are not exhaustive.
-Not all of the factors or circumstances listed will necessarily be relevant in a particular case and there may be other factors or circumstances not listed which are relevant. - 6-4-6 The DFSA will not, in determining its policy with respect to the amount of penalties, take account of expenses which it incurs, or expects to incur, in discharging its functions.
+6-4-3 The DFSA recognises that a penalty must be proportionate to the contravention.
+These steps will apply in all cases, although the details of Steps 1 to 4 will differ for cases against firms (section 6-5), and cases against individuals (section 6-6).

+6-4-5 The lists of factors and circumstances in sections 6-5 and 6-6 are not exhaustive.
+Not all of the factors or circumstances listed will necessarily be relevant in a particular case and there may be other factors or circumstances not listed which are relevant.

+6-4-6 The DFSA will not, in determining its policy with respect to the amount of penalties, take account of expenses which it incurs, or expects to incur, in discharging its functions.